Non-Toxic Skin Care

 Playing it Safe with Non-Toxic Skin Care Products

 Skin Care product manufacturers use toxic ingredients because they are cheap and help keep their manufacturing cost down.
-However, with more and more people demanding non-toxic skin care products and even resorting to making their own, skin care manufacturers who have seen their profits slipping away have begun making more and more non-toxic skin care products.
-So now it is easier than ever before to play it safe and find non-toxic skin care products for your personal use.
+However, with more and more people demanding non-toxic skin care products and even resorting to making their own, skin care manufacturers who have seen their profits slipping away have begun making more non-toxic skin care products.
+So now it is easier than ever to play it safe and find non-toxic skin care products for your use.

 Rather than ditching all your current skin care products at once, that can be expensive, simply replace those products that you have used up with non-toxic products until eventually, you are toxin free in your personal care products.